midokura/libweb/README.md

 ## Why this project?

-Originally, `slweb` was part of the [`slcl`](https://gitea.privatedns.org/xavi92/slcl) project, a lightweight cloud solution also written in C99 plus POSIX extensions.
+Originally, `libweb` was part of the [`slcl`](https://gitea.privatedns.org/xavi92/slcl) project, a lightweight cloud solution also written in C99 plus POSIX extensions.
 However, there always was a clear separation between application logic and the underlying